Avoiding the Tree Removal Mistakes that can be made: How to Know if a Tree is Protected

 FAQs:

-What happens if I carry out work on a tree that is protected without permission?
+What happens if I carry out work on a protected tree without permission?

 Can I contest an TPO or preservation order?

-Can I remove a protected tree?
+Can I take down a protected tree?

 Conclusion